Appendix A: Definition of Reporting Terms

 Achievement Levels and Proficiency

-Achievement Level Descriptor
+Achievement Level | Achievement Level Descriptor |

-Level 3—Above Standard The assessment results indicate that the student understands and can apply subject-area knowledge to the standards measured in this test.
+Level 3—Above Standard | The assessment results indicate that the student understands and can apply subject-area knowledge to the standards measured in this test. |

-Level 2—Near Standard The assessment results may be just above, at, or just below the achievement level which indicates the student has met the standard for their grade level.
-Due to the error band, it is impossible to determine with a sufficient degree of confidence.
+Level 2—Near Standard | The assessment results may be just above, at, or just below the achievement level which indicates the student has met the standard for their grade level.
+Due to the error band, it is impossible to determine with a sufficient degree of confidence. |

-Level 1—Below Standard The assessment results indicate that the student has not yet displayed sufficient evidence of understanding the standards measured by this test.
+Level 1—Below Standard | The assessment results indicate that the student has not yet displayed sufficient evidence of understanding the standards measured by this test. |

 A student is considered proficient in the content if test results place the score received in Level 3.
 Therefore, the Level 3 cut score is somewhat analogous to a proficiency line; in other words, a score at or above the Level 3 cut score indicates that the student understands and can apply subject-area knowledge to the standards measured by the assessment.

-Interim assessments are optional resources that provide teachers with actionable information about student progress and are designed to be given at locally determined points during the school year.
-The interim assessments can help teachers, students, and parents gauge student progress toward college and career readiness and identify strengths and areas for remediation in relation to the state standards.
+Interim assessments are optional resources that provide teachers with information about student progress and are designed to be given at locally determined points during the school year.
+The interim assessments can help teachers, students, and parents/guardians gauge student progress toward college and career readiness and identify strengths and areas for remediation in relation to the state standards.
 Interim assessments are not designed to be a predictive measure of summative assessment performance or for accountability and should not be used for such purposes.

 Single Sign-On and Access to Student Data

-Noneducators have no access to student information; the CDE does not support parent/guardian or student access to the reporting systems.
+- Noneducators have no access to student information; the CDE does not support parent/guardian or student access to the reporting systems.

-Error Bands and Standard Error of Measurement (SEM)
+Error Bands and Standard Error of Measurement

-• SEM is accounted for in the student test results by the error bands that are displayed in the List of Students in a Grade Report for overall scores.
+- SEM is accounted for in the student test results by the error bands that are displayed in the list of students in a grade report for overall scores.
 SEMs are also included in the Student Assessment Results downloads.

-• The error band meaning is explained in the legend of each report that displays them.
+- The error band meaning is explained in the legend of each report that displays them.

 CAST Interim Assessment Reporting